rainlanguage/specs/README.md

   `Content-Encoding`, and optionally `Content-Length`. https://www.rfc-editor.org/rfc/rfc8742.html https://developer.mozilla.org/en-US/docs/Glossary/Representation_header
-- The cbor-seq items also specify a magic number to act as a domain separator that can be read by tooling in O(1) as a signal of intent for the payload _without_ needing to first parse (and possibly decompress) the entire payload
+- The cbor-seq items also specify a magic number that can be read by tooling in O(1) as a signal of intent for the payload _without_ needing to first parse (and possibly decompress) the entire payload

 ### Magic numbers

-Magic numbers a.k.a. domain separators facilitate portability allowing tooling to identify with high confidence that some data is intended to be interpreted in some way regardless of where it may be found in the wild and what anyone else on the planet might be doing with their data.
+Magic numbers facilitate portability allowing tooling to identify with high confidence that some data is intended to be interpreted in some way regardless of where it may be found in the wild and what anyone else on the planet might be doing with their data.

 Spiritually similar to UUIDs and cryptographic hashes the basic intuition is that if some value is sufficiently unpredictable in the face of someone